Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: Introduction

 The paper proceeds as follows.
-In Section \ref{sec:setup}, we introduce the SC method and describe the formal framework we use for analysis.
-In section \ref{sec:results}, we establish the asymptotic properties of the SC method and discuss the underlying statistical assumptions.
+In Section \ref{sec:setup}, we introduce the SC method and our key assumptions, discuss examples, and present numerical experiments that demonstrate the performance of the SC method in empirically relevant contexts.
+In Section \ref{sec:results}, we establish the asymptotic properties of the SC method and discuss the underlying statistical assumptions.
 In Section \ref{sec:exm}, we discuss our results in the context of linear panel data models.
-Section \ref{sec:sim} presents numerical experiments that demonstrate the performance of the SC method in empirically relevant contexts.
-In Section \ref{sec:discussion}, we discuss possible extensions of our analysis and the SC method in general, including its adaptation to staggered designs.
+In Section \ref{sec:discussion}, we discuss an adaptation of our results to staggered designs.
 Finally, Section \ref{sec:conc} concludes.